JocelynWordSmith/card-game/documents/ROADMAP.md

 - [ ] all card signs must be announced when cards are shown in order to communicate info to screen readers
 - [ ] implement a better visual design for all interactions
-- [ ] each card will have visible interaction instructions (click/press/select card to flip) for sighted users with other impairments
-- [x] ~~each card will have visible identifying text (row and column)~~ will not do since viewport dictates row/col
 - [ ] the button will have supplemental text indicating it is selected (primarily for screen readers)
 - [ ] a significant border color change will occur (dark red or blue for contrast sake)
 - [ ] aria-pressed or aria-selected true/false to indicate card state
 - [ ] a message indicating that the cards DO or DO NOT match will be injected into an aria live container/header which is visible
-- [ ] a message indicating that the cards match will appear on the card to seperate it from selected cards in play
+- [ ] a message indicating that the cards match will appear on the card to separate it from selected cards in play
+- [x] ~~each card will have visible identifying text (row and column)~~ will not do since viewport dictates row/col
+- [x] ~~each card will have visible interaction instructions (click/press/select card to flip) for sighted users with other impairments~~ instead of this i will have persisted instructions on the page

 ### Gameplay

-- [ ] the cards will be in a pseudo random ordering by their designated symbols (i should say the _symbols_ will be in a pseudo random order since the cards don't really care)
+- [x] the cards will be in a pseudo random ordering by their designated symbols (i should say the _symbols_ will be in a pseudo random order since the cards don't really care)
 - [ ]the user can return to the title screen after completion
-- [ ] WHILE the title screen is loading, the object from [this url](https://web-code-test-dot-nyt-games-prd.appspot.com/cards.json) will be fetched
+- [x] ~~WHILE the title screen is loading, the object from [this url](https://web-code-test-dot-nyt-games-prd.appspot.com/cards.json) will be fetched~~ i store it, but i don't get it until requested so i only half did this

 ### Scalability

+- [ ] create unopinionated data format in services to only return requested data
 - [x] split out crowded code
 - [x] fix pub/sub so that unsub works
 - [x] can now sub with third param and if event was already pubbed, the callback will fire
-- [ ] create unopinionated data format in services to only return requested data
-- [ ] The API data will be stored in memory
+- [x] The API data will be stored in memory
 - [x] move card 'type' into state
+- [x] if the cards request fails, the game will have fallback options for local play

 ## STAGE 3

 - [ ] TEST YOUR SHIT
 - refactor Overall code clarity and organization
 - refactor State management